computorg/computorg.github.io/_pages/submit.md

 More details can be found in the following templates, which serve both as material for starting to write your submission, and as a documentation for doing so.
-The [full process is pictured in a dedicated post]({{ site.baseurl }}/blog/2021/submission-process/).
+The [full process is described in a dedicated post]({{ site.baseurl }}/blog/2021/submission-process/).

 ## Available templates